 Visitors can travel to various provinces, cities, and towns by air, road, train, or boat.

 Train - There is a regular train service between Hanoi and Ho Chi Minh City and most cities in between.
-Tickets allow passengers to break their journey at the major regional cities like Hue, Danang and Nha Trang.
-The trip from Hanoi to Saigon takes between 36 and 48 hours non-stop, depending on which service is used.
-Passengers can book a sleeping compartment, soft seat, or economy class.
+You may choose to break your journey at the major regional cities like Hue, Danang and Nha Trang.